 What Family Culture are you creating?

 Every family has culture that guides their interactions.
 Your family culture is simply what you see and expect from others.
 Basically, there are two relationship cultures - a Culture of Blame and a Culture of Responsibility.
-Since behavior is driven by the culture we are part of, the success of our families depends on which culture we create.
+Since behavior is driven by the culture we are part of, the Success of our families depends on which culture we create.

-The Culture of Blame
+The Culture of Disconnection and Blame

-The Culture of Responsibility
+The Culture of (re)Connection and Trust

-Copyright © 2021 Forward Walking - All Rights Reserved.
+Copyright © 2023 Forward Walking - All Rights Reserved.

 Call today: (435) 899-0751